 The survey team interviewed a Certified Nursing Assistant (CNA) who said that she had assisted another nurse “with incontinent care” for the resident who “did hit her head on the nightstand and it was reported to the Licensed Practical Nurse (LPN) as soonest care was completed.”
 The surveyors enter the resident’s room “and observed her nightstand still sitting directly next to her bed on the left side.”

 Do you suspect that your loved one has suffered harm through abuse, neglect or mistreatment while living at Prairie Crossing Living and Rehabilitation Center?
-If so, call the Illinois nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 today.
-Our law firm fights aggressively on behalf of DeKalb County victims of mistreatment living in long-term facilities including nursing homes in Shabbona.
+If so, call the Illinois nursing home abuse and neglect lawyers at Nursing Home Law Center at (800) 926-7565 today.
+Our network of attorneys fights aggressively on behalf of DeKalb County victims of mistreatment living in long-term facilities including nursing homes in Shabbona.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 Our skillful attorneys provide legal representation in victim cases involving nursing home abuse when it occurs in private and public nursing facilities.
 We accept every case involving nursing home abuse, wrongful death or personal injury through a contingency fee agreement.
 This arrangement postpones your payment for our legal services until after we have successfully resolved your case through a jury trial award or a negotiated settlement.